lf-edge/eve/docs/BUILD.md

 * [manifest-tool](https://github.com/estesp/manifest-tool) - CLI used to create multi-architecture manifests of docker images.
 * [linuxkit](https://github.com/linuxkit/linuxkit) - CLI used to build actual EVE bootable images.
-* [dep](https://github.com/golang/dep) - CLI used to install dependencies for other "Installed as Needed" requirements

 Each "Installed as Needed" build tool will place its final executable in `build-tools/bin/`, e.g. `build-tools/bin/linuxkit` or `build-tools/bin/manifest-tool`.
 Each tool, in turn, has a directory in `build-tools/src/`, e.g. `build-tools/src/linuxkit/`.
 The `src/` directory does _not_ contain all of the code for the tool.
 Instead, it has the following: